Large Language Models Are Bad Dice Players: LLMs Struggle to Generate Random Numbers from Statistical Distributions: Methodology

 The $\mathcal{O}(N^{-1/2})$ term represents sampling noise that vanishes asymptotically, leaving the irreducible bias $\Delta_{\mathrm{ind}}$.

 \paragraph{Regime II: Batch Generation (Correction vs.\ Drift).} In a single-response sequence, each $x_i$ is drawn from a history-dependent conditional $\mathcal{Q}_\theta(\cdot \mid x_{<i})$.
 History dependence enables early self-correction, yet long-horizon autoregression risks accumulating deviation \citep{bengio2015scheduled,ranzato2016sequence}.
-We capture this non-monotonicity through a diagnostic decomposition relative to a baseline horizon $N_0$:
+We capture this non-monotonicity through a diagnostic decomposition relative to a baseline horizon $N_0$, which denotes the smallest evaluated horizon: